251203_BessMatassa_464.jpg

-Out of the Ether …
+Out of the Fire …

-I’d first discovered the mystical language of archetypes at age 10, in the glossy, full-color pages of DK’s classic Parkers’ Astrology volume.
+I’d first discovered the language of archetypes at age 10, in the glossy, full-color pages of DK’s classic Parkers’ Astrology volume.
 These pages detailed not only each zodiac sign’s energetic and psychological components, but where you could find these energies in the material world.
 I reveled in my Aries Sun sign and its associations with everything from the pungency of cayenne pepper to the rough and ready streets of Marseilles, France.

 The world became an ongoing cosmic treasure hunt, and I found my irrepressible fire energy in the scent of diesel fuel and the saturated magenta of Revlon’s “Cherries in the Snow” lipstick.
 I fell hard in love with the language of an unseen world that brought me ever closer to this one, and to the proprietary passions of the people who surrounded me.
 I touched, tasted, and sweated it out to the astral archetypes through everything from 90s house music to my mother’s spice rack, and covered my floor in the Aquarian deck like the cards were pinups from Tiger Beat.